-Personal statement tips and tricks to nail your statement.
+Personal statement tips and tricks to ace your statement.

-Work experience is a great way to demonstrate your commitment to your subject.
+Work experience is a great way to demonstrate your commitment to a subject.
 For many vocational courses like medicine, dentistry, law, and veterinary sciences, work experience must form a core component of the personal statement.
-Why do universities value work experience so highly?
+But why do universities value work experience so highly?

 Students applying for multiple subjects